 Fig. 4.
 Center of gravity analysis using the VAST package in R (Thorson et al. 2016, Thorson & Barnett 2017) using data from the fall bottom-trawl survey in NAFO Divisions 2J3KL (Newfoundland and Labrador, Canada; 1995-2017) to fit a geostatistical delta-generalized linear mixed model to estimate the spatial and temporal distribution of capelin.
 Annual center of gravity estimates are connected by lines through time, and approximate 95% confidence intervals around these estimates are indicated by the dotted black line.
 The red area indicates areas not covered by the survey and the light pink (cream) area indicates inshore strata that are poorly covered by the fall bottom-trawl survey.

+Fig 5.

+Fig. 6.

 Fig. 1